About Financial Aid

 Apply for scholarships and financial aid

 There are significant scholarship opportunities for aspiring teachers in North Carolina.
 For example, the Epsilon Sigma Alpha Scholarship offers up to $2,500 to undergraduate students or current teachers seeking additional training to work specifically with people with special needs.
 In addition through NC Promise, the state has significantly reduced student tuition cost at Western Carolina, UNC Pembroke, and Elizabeth City State to $500 per semester for in-state and $2500 per semester for out-of-state students.
-For more information on the these scholarships and others like it, see Explore Financial Aid, or check out our national scholarship database.
+For more information on these scholarships and others like them, see Explore Financial Aid, or check out our national scholarship database.